syncfusion-content/php-docs/PHP/Overview.md

 documentation: ug
 ---

-> The Syncfusion JSP components of Essential JS 1 controls (jQuery-based widgets) are no longer actively developed, and 2022 Volume 4 marks the last release of the Syncfusion JSP components.
+> The Syncfusion PHP components of Essential JS 1 controls (jQuery-based widgets) are no longer actively developed, and 2022 Volume 4 marks the last release of the Syncfusion PHP components.

 # Welcome to Syncfusion Essential JS for PHP